doomemacs/doomemacs/README.md

 It is a story as old as time.
-A stubborn, shell-dwelling, and melodramatic vimmer -- envious of the features of modern text editors -- spirals into despair before succumbing to the [dark side][evil-mode].
+A stubborn, shell-dwelling, and melodramatic vimmer -- envious of the features of modern text editors -- spirals into despair before succumbing to the [dark side][url:evil-mode].
 This is his config.

 Doom is a configuration for [GNU Emacs](https://www.gnu.org/software/emacs/).
 It can be used as framework for your own configuration, or as a resource for fellow